 Documents are easily accessible from anywhere and anytime, one click away.

 Minimize the time needed to find the information.

 Lower the costs of storage, speed up searching, and prevent data loss.

 Improve control over sensitive documents, information and data.

 Ensure the validity of your business documents.

-The use of the certified InDoc EDGE e-storage system minimizes business risks to which enterpises are exposed on a daily basis and ensures long-term validity of archive material.
+The use of the certified InDoc EDGE e-storage system minimizes business risks to which enterprises are exposed on a daily basis and ensures long-term validity of archived material.
 InDoc EDGE e-storage is certified by the Archives of the Republic of Slovenia.

 We assist our clients in defining e-storage requirements, drawing up internal rules for the capture and storage of digitized material (including the classification scheme, identification scheme, etc.) and drafting internal document management security policies, rules and instructions.
 This is the foundation for organized and compliant e-storage.

 InDoc EDGE permits the capture of documents and metadata, as well as mass import, recording and classification of documents directly from your corporate information systems, which is either done using the tools for digitizing paper documents or manually by users.

 A complete overview of documents, versions and access rights in the InDoc EDGE document management system supports timely change notifications and prevents document loss.
 Data can be routed in a structured or ad hoc manner through various customized processes.